BrandonTang89/PyAudioVisualiser/README.md

 AudioVisualiserConsole.py uses a command line for name input

 <b>NOTE: Python only accepts sound files encoded in .wav format</b><br>
-One can use the conole lame.exe application to convert mp3 files to wav files using the following command in the terminal
+One can use the console lame.exe application to convert mp3 files to wav files using the following command in the terminal
 <pre> lame.exe some_mp3.mp3 some_wav.wav</pre>